 Since I’m making this meal for 4 of us, I also picked up 4 Cornish hens and everything else I needed.
 Cornish hens are quite small compared to chicken, about 1-1/4 pound on average, so a single hen is about right for a serving.

-The meat is very tender, and richly flavored with our glaze of sweet honey and traditionally brewed Kikkoman® soy sauce.
+The meat is very tender, and richly flavored with our glaze of sweet honey and soy sauce.

-So let’s get cooking, right?
+So let’s make some Cornish hens, shall we?
 The process is easy enough.

 Give it a good mix.
 Stuffing achieved!